sthejasbabu/cs404/lab06/readme.txt

  To   :Mark Yoder
   From :S Thejas Babu
-        B13223
+  Roll : B13223
   Subject:lab06

-etchasketch.js
-		contains simple etch a sketch on led matrix controlled using joystick joystick.js
+a)etchasketch.js contains simple etch a sketch on led matrix controlled using joystick

-		contains code for printing positing of jostick on console taking centre as 50,50
+b)joystick.js contains code for printing the position of jostick on console taking centre as 50,50

+c)brightness.js contains code to control brightness of led using joystick

+d)string.js contains code to move through string hello k using joystick